 At the end of the second term:

-- A team demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your individual contribution.
+- Demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your contribution.
 In the presentation you:

 - Explain your design choices;

 - Demonstrate the prototype;